nickhaughton/AStar/README.md

 # AStar
-demonstrating A* algorithm in Javascript
+demonstrating A* algorithm in Javascript and html 5 canvas